 However, some in the tobacco control community advocate a precautionary approach.
 For instance, a 2016 Surgeon General’s note states that “[vapor] products are now the most commonly used form of tobacco among youth in the United States, surpassing conventional tobacco products, including cigarettes, cigars, chewing tobacco and hookahs.”
 In addition to concerns over youth usage, the Surgeon General also expressed concerns over the variability of ingredients and manufacturing processes, which have raised questions as to the harm reduction potential of this category.

 The Surgeon General has also expressed concerns about the effects of nicotine on developing brains and pregnant women.
 While nicotine alone can increase heart rate and blood pressure, nicotine is not a major source of harm to otherwise healthy adults who are not pregnant.
 In fact, according to Professor John Britton, who leads the tobacco advisory group for the Royal College of Physicians: “Nicotine itself is not a particularly hazardous drug.
-It’s on par with the affects you get from caffeine.”
+It’s on par with the effects you get from caffeine.”
 Mitch Zeller, Director of the FDA Center for Tobacco Products agrees, saying: “When nicotine is attached to smoke, it will kill.
 But if you take that same drug and put it in a patch, it is such a safe medicine that it doesn’t even require a doctor’s prescription.”
 Despite science to the contrary, 80 percent of Americans believe nicotine is a carcinogen.

 RAI’s subsidiaries’ research and development efforts focus on creating a broad portfolio of new and innovative products placed throughout the risk continuum that align with changing consumer preferences.
 Their research includes: